Aloha Aulani

 ‘AMA‘AMA Lower Veranda

 $250/day.
 Includes 3 casabellas, seating up to 6.
 Like the upper veranda, you can’t rent just one, it comes as a set.
-The following photos are of both the upper and lower ‘AMA‘AMA veranda casabellas, many of the photos show both in the same picture.
-It used to be the only veranda casabellas were in a fairly private, tucked away location, but Aulani has since added more in front of the ‘AMA‘AMA restaurant which are not as private.
+The following photos are of both the upper and lower ‘AMA‘AMA veranda casabellas.

-The original location was tucked in a corner at the far edge of the resort.
-One set of upper casabellas and one set of lower are in this area.
+These are all tucked in a corner at the far edge of the resort.
+One set of upper casabellas and one set of lower are in that area.
 These are about 3 feet above ground level and are parallel to a walkway lining the beach.
 The upper veranda is directly behind the lower, elevated up a few feet, and there’s a staircase on one side that has openings to each veranda.
 There’s a plant border about three feet wide separating you from the walkway, so it’s set back a little but you are still visible, so expect a few curious looks from people passing by as you relax.
 The plants, while giving you some privacy, also obstruct the view of the ocean a little, but the view is still lovely.

 While the awnings aren’t displayed in the first photo, they are attached to the casabellas as illustrated in the second.
 The first photo also gives you a better idea of the layout of the two verandas.
 The third photo was taken from the top of the staircase leading to the beach entry/exit and the entry ways to the verandas, so it, combined with the fourth photo show the view you can expect.